-13 R. W. Goldsmith, "A Perpetual Inventory of National Wealth," in Volume xiv of Studies in Income and Wealth, cited above.
-[Dr. Goldsmith's intensive work, A Study of Saving in the United States, will be published by Princeton University Press in 1954.]
-See also Lenore A. Epstein, "Consumers' Tangible Assets," in Volume xii of Studies in Income and Wealth (National Bureau, 1950), and Reavis Cox and Ralph F. Breyer, Consumer Plant and Equipment (Retail Credit Institute of America, Washington, 1944).
+18 R. W. Goldsmith, "A Perpetual Inventory of National Wealth," in Volume XIV of Studies in Income and Wealth, cited above.
+See also Lenore A. Epstein, "Consumers' Tangible Assets," in Volume XII of Studies in Income and Wealth (National Bureau, 1950), and Reavis Cox and Ralph F. Breyer, Consumer Plant and Equipment (Retail Credit Institute of America, Washington, 1944).

-spending were therefore largely, if not entirely, instrumental in driving and shaping the level of income.
+I cannot dwell further on the gains to be sought by developing new statistics or by refining and testing the statistics we already have or the concepts that underlie them.
+Fortunately, there is no need for special emphasis on these matters; they are now well understood and will doubtless continue to receive active expression.
+What does require emphasis is that even existing statistics can help us go further than we have in tracing the interrelations between the activities of consumption and production.
+The consumer research of the last ten or fifteen years has centered primarily on the facts and causes of variation in consumer spending and saving.
+The intricate effects of these variations on the over-all operations of the economy - particularly, on the production of consumer as well as investment goods industries - have received much less attention.
+This one-sided accent was natural as long as the belief was widespread that consumer spending was merely a passive response to national income, and that private investment and governmental spending were therefore largely, if not entirely, instrumental in driving and shaping the level of income.
 Now that statistical research and the course of experience itself have made it clear that this simplification is unwarranted, there are signs of a renewed theoretical interest in the dynamic interconnections of consumption, production, and income distribution.
 But the theorists need aid and guidance from empirical research if their models are to cope seriously with the problem of how changes in consumer spending spread their influence over the economy.